• Skip to primary navigation

 How to make mulberry pie:

-• Stir together all ingredients except crust and butter
+• Stir together all ingredients in a large mixing bowl except crust and butter for the mulberry filling

-• Add butter on top of berry mixture
+• Add butter on top of mulberry mixture

 • Refrigerate pie-this allows the flavors to set.
 I think this step also makes the pie less watery.
 You can probably omit this step if you are really trying to save time though.

-• Bake the pie for about 40 minutes or until the filling starts to bubble up.
+• Bake the delicious pie for about 40 minutes or until the filling starts to bubble up.
+When the pie cools, cut with a sharp knife and top with ice cream or whipped cream.

 Variations: